Do you know that cleaning plays a vital role in keeping us healthy and productive?

 - Top things to know about ultrasonic cleaners

 What Is Ultrasonic?

-Ultrasonic is a specialty science that includes a spectrum of sound frequencies that are not audible to the human hearing.
+Ultrasonic is a science that includes a spectrum of sound frequencies that are not audible to the human hearing.
 The frequency ranges from almost 20,000 to 100,000 cycles per second.
-The lower and higher frequencies have a different effect and are at certain times used for special applications.
+The lower and higher frequencies have a different effect and are sometimes used for special applications.

 What Is an Ultrasonic Cleaning Machine?

-Also, it can be said to be a machine that offers the complete and rapid removal of dirt, germs, and other contaminants from items which are put in a tank of water that is agitated with sounds waves having a high frequency.
+Also, it can be said to be a machine that offers the complete and rapid removal of dirt, germs, and other contaminants from items that are put in a tank of water that is agitated with sound waves having a high frequency.

 Top Things to Know About Ultrasonic Cleaners

 1. The Materials that make up an ultrasonic cleaning machine